mansi142003/freifunkpro/_projects/openwrt-integration_bird2_babel_bgp.md

 #### Context

-Years ago, Eloi Casó successfully participated in the [2014 edition of Google Summer of Code](https://www.google-melange.com/archive/gsoc/2014/orgs/freifunk/projects/eloicaso.html) to improve integration of Bird with OpenWrt.
+Years ago, Eloi Carbó successfully participated in the [2014 edition of Google Summer of Code](https://www.google-melange.com/archive/gsoc/2014/orgs/freifunk/projects/eloicaso.html) to improve integration of Bird with OpenWrt.
 The code was retired on 2023 because bird1 [reached end of life in 31 Dec 2023](http://trubka.network.cz/pipermail/bird-users/2023-June/017008.html), see commit [fa136b7](https://github.com/openwrt/routing/commit/fa136b70dfb29595083353f168d3b6c4df1d8e6e).

 Bird version 2 comes also with Babel mesh routing protocol support.
 The Babel Routing Protocol (RFC6126) is a loop-avoiding distance-vector routing protocol that is robust and efficient both in ordinary wired networks and in wireless mesh networks.